jasonbayton/11ty/_src/blog/2017/02/what-is-ios-supervision-and-why-is-it-used.md

 - VPP in combination with Supervision makes app deployment much, much easier

 If your organisation has struggled in the past with activation lock, iTunes account management, end-users overriding corporate policies or anything else above, it could well be time to consider Supervision.

-*Does your organisation use Supervision?
-Are you an admin?
-Feel free to discuss your deployment in the comments.
-End user?
-Let me know how Supervision affects your daily life performing your job role.*

-*As always I’m [@jasonbayton](https://twitter.com/jasonbayton) on Twitter, [+JasonBayton](https://twitter.com/jasonbayton) on Google+, [/in/jasonbayton](https://linkedin.com/in/jasonbayton) on Linkedin or [@bayton.org](https://facebook.com/bayton.org) on Facebook.
-You’re also welcome to leave a comment below or send me an [email](mailto:jason@bayton.org).* *Free free to get in touch to discuss this or any other topics you have in mind!*